A Holland Park Walk

 A 5 mile circular walk from High Street Kensington tube station (or Holland Park Station).
 It includes areas to the north & south of the High Street and Holland Park itself.

-Young Street was laid out in 1685 and has a plaque to Thackeray on the right
+There is a plaque to author William Thackeray on the right

 Go anti-clockwise around Kensington Square